metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 - `container_overrides` (Attributes List) (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters--overrides--container_overrides))
 - `cpu` (String)
 - `ephemeral_storage` (Attributes) The amount of ephemeral storage to allocate for the task.
-This parameteris used to expand the total amount of ephemeral storage available, beyondthe default amount, for tasks hosted on Fargate.
-For more information, seeFargate task storage (https://docs.aws.amazon.com/AmazonECS/latest/userguide/using_data_volumes.html)in the Amazon ECS User Guide for Fargate.This parameter is only supported for tasks hosted on Fargate using Linuxplatform version 1.4.0 or later.
-This parameter is not supported for Windowscontainers on Fargate. (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters--overrides--ephemeral_storage))
+This parameter is used to expand the total amount of ephemeral storage available, beyond the default amount, for tasks hosted on Fargate.
+For more information, see Fargate task storage (https://docs.aws.amazon.com/AmazonECS/latest/userguide/using_data_volumes.html) in the Amazon ECS User Guide for Fargate.
+This parameter is only supported for tasks hosted on Fargate using Linux platform version 1.4.0 or later.
+This parameter is not supported for Windows containers on Fargate. (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters--overrides--ephemeral_storage))
 - `execution_role_arn` (String)
 - `inference_accelerator_overrides` (Attributes List) (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters--overrides--inference_accelerator_overrides))
 - `memory` (String)